he-he-org/he-he-2/content/vacancies/guatemala-medical-student.md

 * **Empathic and responsive.** With a caring attitude, as well as a willingness to help in a difficult situation;
 * **Willing to maintain a healthy lifestyle** as an example for the local community and other volunteers.

-**The responsibilities of the role include:
-**

-* Patients’ examinations on-site and in field, assisting doctors during consultations (general practice, gynaecology, obstetrics, pediatrics, endocrinology, dermatology, otolaryngology infectious diseases);
-* Escorting patients to their houses and making home visits;
-* Performing necessary procedures, such as injections, vaccinations, CPR, suture, ingrown nails’ removal, abscess drainage;
-* Carrying out tests, such as pregnancy, blood sugar, hemoglobin, STDs, HIV, Type A and B Hepatitis;
-* Reading vitals by using EKG, doppler, spirometry;
-* Prescribing drugs and purchasing medical supplies;
-* Handling medicine and medical instruments (accounting, sterilizing, donation management);
-* Triaging patients, providing pre-examination assistance if needed;
-* Keeping the papers in order;
-* Being a facilitator between the volunteers and local communities, dissolving problems and neutralizing conflicts;
-* Preparing and giving educational lectures on public healthcare among local citizens, both children and adults, putting up together handout materials, collaterals, posters;
-* Working on infectious and other diseases prevention methods by educating local communities.

 **We offer:
 **